in April and May 2018

 The Istrian peninsula with its clear seas, gentle summer climate, quaint villages and historic towns, is a magnificent cruising area.
 You can drop anchor in one of the many uncrowded bays or be welcomed by a modern marina.
-Charters from Pula start from the Marina Veruda right in the heart of Pula, overlooked by the well preserved Roman amphitheater which dates from the 1st Century AD but is still in regular use for concerts.
-Sail south to the pretty fishing harbor of Losinj, explore the historic buildings on the island of Rab and enjoy the picturesque and sheltered bay of Krnica.
+Charters from Pula start from the Marina Veruda right in the heart of Pula, overlooked by the well preserved Roman amphitheatre which dates from the 1st Century AD but is still in regular use for concerts.
+Sail south to the pretty fishing harbour of Losinj, explore the historic buildings on the island of Rab and enjoy the picturesque and sheltered bay of Krnica.

 Discover the secrets of Croatia

 DAY 1 : Embark at Pula.
 Marina Veruda is a modern marina right in the centre of this historic city.

 DAY 2 : Sail south to the island of Losinj.
 The main harbour, Mali Losinj (34nm) is a pretty harbour with bustling, noisy bars, clubs and restaurants.
 If you visit in the spring, go to the Aromatic Gardens.
 There are multiple beaches to choose from, so you are bound to find the perfect one for you.

 DAY 3 : Further south the island of Ist (26nm) is shaped like a bow-tie and offers a very popular sheltered anchorage.
 Ist is part of the northern Dalmatia islands.
 This is a idyllic little fishman’s town.

 DAY 4 : Heading north-east, be sure to visit Rab (30nm).
 The western side is well protected from the bora wind and the main town of Rab has many historic buildings.

 DAY 5 : Sail round the southern tip of Cres to Osor (22nm) which lies at the canal separating the islands of Cres and Losinj.
 The bridge opens twice a day to let yachts pass through the canal.